-Summer Hurricane Turn Train Route departs from Talkeetna to Hurricane every Thursday to Monday, making a round-trip journey through the wilds of Indian River Valley.
+Summer Hurricane Turn Train Route departs from Talkeetna to Hurricane every Thursday to Monday, making a round-trip journey through the turn wilds of Indian River Valley.
 It stops at Chase, Curry, Sherman, Gold Creek, Twin Bridges, and Chulitna.

 Along the way, passengers benefit from Hurricane’s unique flag stop service to get on and off the train anywhere.

 Mosquitoes in Alaska are prevalent during summer.
 Due to their large size, they are often called Alaska State Birds.
 The Arctic tundra region gets a lot of mosquitoes and other bugs during the summer months.
 The bugs don’t spike until early June and vanish in early August.